Lien Stripping Attorneys Serving Oregon

 Portland Lien Stripping Attorney

 What is Lien Stripping?

-Based in Portland, Oregon, Michael D. O’Brien & Associates, P.C. assists clients in bankruptcy proceedings and other matters related to lein stripping and insolvency.
-As a legal firm devoted to helping our clients obtain the highest level of debt relief, we stay abreast of current trends in bankruptcy law, including ‘lien stripping’ a valuable tool for Chapter 13 debtors.
-Please see our Chapter 13 page for more information about Chapter 13’s filing procedures and benefits.
+Based in Portland, Oregon, Michael D. O’Brien & Associates, P.C. assists clients in bankruptcy proceedings and other matters related to lien stripping and insolvency.
+As a legal firm devoted to helping our clients obtain the highest level of debt relief, we stay well-informed about current trends in bankruptcy law, including lien stripping,a valuable tool for Chapter 13 debtors.
+Our Portland lien stripping attorney can provide information and assistance about Chapter 13’s filing procedures and benefits.

 Lien stripping allows a Chapter 13 debtor to use the Bankruptcy Code to transform a secured second mortgage or home equity line of credit into an unsecured, extinguishable debt.
 Because home values have generally decreased in Oregon and across the country, a high percentage of people with a second mortgage may be eligible for lien stripping if they file for Chapter 13 bankruptcy.
 Generally, if a homeowner has taken out a second mortgage, and thereby owes more than the first mortgage on their home, there is no value to which the second mortgage can attach.
 Thus, the second mortgage is deemed unsecured debt, and the lien may be stripped.

 Not only is the monthly payment on the second mortgage eliminated, but clients emerge from the bankruptcy process without the second mortgage and with no cloud on the title.
 A lien strip resets the amount of money debtors owe on their homes, and in some cases, reduces total debt by tens of thousands of dollars.